kevinboon3288/cheque-writer/README.md

 1. Open the solution file `ChequeWriter.sln` in Visual Studio.
 2. Build the solution.
 3. Run the application.
-For more detailed usage instructions, please refer to the documentation.
+For more detailed usage instructions, please refers to the documentation.

 ## Contributing
 Contributions are not currently open to the public.
 This project is maintained by: